ruby-hyperloop/todo-tutorial/README.md

 We are just going to steal the style sheet from the benchmark Todo app, and add it to our assets.

-**Go grab the file in this repo here:** https://github.com/JustinManno/todo-tutorial/blob/hyperloop/app/assets/stylesheets/todo.css and copy it to a new file called `app/assets/stylesheets/todo.css`
+**Go grab the file in this repo here:** https://github.com/ruby-hyperloop/todo-tutorial/blob/master/app/assets/stylesheets/todo.css and copy it to a new file called `todo.css` in the `app/assets/stylesheets/`

 You will have to refresh the page after changing the style sheet